ralph/redis_talk_rails_ug_hh/01_was_ist_redis/01_slide.md

 !SLIDE bullets
 # What more can I do with it??? #
-* It all boils down to saving strings
+* It all boils down to saving/retrieving strings
 * But this is already a lot!

 !SLIDE bullets incremental